Table of Contents

 Each oxygen molecule incorporated by the lungs is bound to an iron ion.
 The iron-oxygen reaction reverses while the blood flows through the capillaries.
 Hereby, the hemoglobin releases oxygen, which diffuses into the interstitial fluid and then into the cells.

-Besides the oxygen and carbon dioxide transport, hemoglobin has another important task – buffering.
+Besides the oxygen and carbon dioxide transportation, hemoglobin has another important task – buffering.
 In a similar manner like oxygen and carbon dioxide, hydrogen ions (H+) are absorbed and released to reduce changes in the pH of the blood.

 Erythrocytes have a lifespan of about 120 days since their plasma membrane abrades when crossing the narrow blood capillaries.
 As the red blood cells do not have a nucleus or other organelles, they cannot synthesize new components to replace damaged ones.
 Stuck or damaged erythrocytes are removed from the circulation and degraded in the spleen and the liver.